Support Tip: Organizing Your Placement Data Using Placement Tracks

 I have a confession to make: I am a huge Field Mappings nerd.
-There’s just something nice about organising and streamlining a database: Ensuring you see what you need to see, where you need to see it.
+There’s just something nice about organizing and streamlining a database: Ensuring you see what you need to see, where you need to see it.
 If you want your database to be more relevant to your business, start with configuring your Field Mappings properly.
 After all, no one wants data management to feel like filling out a tax return.
 Right?

 There is a lot you can do with Field Mappings, but we’re going to focus on one of the areas that often gets overlooked; setting up placement tracks.